 Fast and flexible broadleaf control for all seasons

 Sharpen® is the latest multi-purpose herbicide most growers will soon want to have in the shed all year round.
-It is rapidly gaining new registrations that reflect its exceptional reliability and versatility.
+It is now registered with an additional 6 weeds, reflecting its exceptional reliability and versatility:

-Many broadacre farmers already value Sharpen for its robust control of problem weeds in fallow and pre-plant, and it is now registered as a harvest aid in winter pulses, for winter cleaning of lucerne and for wild radish seed-set control in winter cereals and established almond, citrus and pome orchards.
+Many broadacre farmers already value Sharpen for its robust control of problem weeds in fallow and pre-plant.
+It can also be used as a harvest aid in winter pulses for cleaning of lucerne, and for seed-set reduction in wild radish and other problem weeds in winter cereals and established almond, citrus and pome orchards.

 In WeedSmart's crop-topping in winter cereals podcast edition, you can hear Phil Hoult, BASF Technical Services Manager, discuss Sharpen and it's unique fit for wild radish seed set reduction in winter cereals.

 New registrations keep extending Sharpen's usefulness right through the season.
 Sharpen can now be used very effectively:

 - For pre-sowing knockdown of key broadleaf weeds

 - As a harvest aid in chickpeas and other pulse crops